Campfire Planning Sheet

 I know she can be really mean,

-So I would never trade our only cow
+So I would never trade our

 For some so-called "magic" beans!